The Kung Fu Nuns Of Kathmandu

 "Monks within the Drukpa lineage celebrate what the nuns do," says Carrie Lee, former president of Live to Love International, a non-governmental organization that has partnered with the nunnery for nearly 20 years.
 "However, monks from other sects believe that if a woman touches something it's considered tainted and they have to throw it away, so [the nuns'] work is still not widely accepted."

-Drupka efforts to break down patriarchal traditions have sparked intense backlash from the more conservative Buddhist sects in the Himalayas.
+Drukpa's efforts to break down patriarchal traditions have sparked intense backlash from the more conservative Buddhist sects in the Himalayas.

 "They received threats almost on a daily basis.
 Some threatened to burn down their nunnery and their temple.
 Many consider them blasphemists, which in this community is a very big deal.
 But most of all they were harassed physically," says Lee.